honeycombio/helm-charts/charts/refinery/README.md

 | `affinity` | Map of node/pod affinities | `{}` |

 ## Upgrading

-### Upgrading from 1.1.3 or earlier
-The ingress controller was refactored and support for multiple `paths` for every host was removed.
-Only a single `path` can be specified for each ingress host.

 ### Upgrading from 1.1.1 or earlier
 The default limits and replica count and memory were increased to properly represent minimum production requirements.